LukasBut/Springboard-Projects/Capstone Project 2 - Question Answering System/README.md

-# Capstone Project 2 - Question Answering System
+# Capstone Project 2 - Question Answering System with the Dynamic Memory Network

 ## Background/Context
-Question Answering is a topic Natural Language Processing concerned with computers answering questions posed by humans in natural language.
+Question Answering is a topic in Natural Language Processing concerned with computers answering questions posed by humans in natural language.
-There are 2 types of questions answering systems: open-domain question answering and closed-domain question answering.
-Closed-domain question answering is concerned with building systems that answer domain-specific questions, put differently, the system can only answer questions if they are can be found within some textual input given to the model.
+There are 2 types of Question Answering (QA) systems: open-domain question answering and closed-domain question answering.
+Closed-domain question answering is concerned with building systems that answer domain-specific questions, put differently, the system can only answer questions if they are can be found within the textual input given to the model (of which the questions are asked).
 Thus the focus of this project is an attempt to build a 'working' textual closed-domain question answering system.
 We implement the QA system as a Dynamic Memory Network.
-You can find out more about open-domain QA on the wikipedia page: https://en.wikipedia.org/wiki/Question_answering
+You can find out more about open-domain QA systems on the wikipedia page: https://en.wikipedia.org/wiki/Question_answering

 ## Files and their Meanings